 - Would a magazine or journal print your article?
-Just because you don’t have to hassle with the typical gatekeeper that stands between you and publication in big media doesn’t mean you can published crap.
-When you write you need to make sure you are producing exceptional articles that gatekeepers might want to publish if they had the chance.
+Just because you don’t have to hassle with the typical gatekeeper that stands between you and publication in big media doesn’t mean you can publish crap.
+When you write, you need to make sure you are producing exceptional articles that gatekeepers might want to publish if they had the chance.

 - Is your article short, weak and useless?
-While there is no magic number to the length of a blog post should be, you will want to create long, powerful posts.
+While there is no magic number to the length of a blog post, you will want to create long, powerful posts.
 This might mean that you publish only two times a week, but it’s worth it if the search engines like what they see.

 Give your readers more than just great blog posts

-In the end, it’s more than just blog posts that your readers want…they want something more, like connection, passion, personality and trust.
+In the end, you readers want more than just blog posts.
+They want connection, passion, personality and trust.

-When you are tapped into your readers, you will answer comments within minutes…not days or weeks, which signals to a reader that you really don’t care if they comment.
+When you are in-tune with your readers, you will answer comments within minutes.
+If you take days or weeks to reply, it will signal to the readers that you really don’t care if they comment.

-See, people are taking the time out of their busy day to leave a thought or comment with you…they are giving you their attention…and you need to thank them for it by replying to their comment.
+See, people are taking the time out of their busy days to leave a thought or comment for you.
+They are giving you their attention, and you need to thank them for it by replying to their comments.

-Don’t waste that attention…but spend it wisely by responding quickly to comments and engaging readers.
+Don’t waste that attention.
+Spend it wisely by responding quickly to comments and by engaging readers.

-Any successful blogger will tell you that they’ve invested a lot of time and energy into responding to comments, continuing that conversation and community.
+Any successful blogger will tell you that he or she invested a lot of time and energy into responding to comments to continue that conversation and to build the community.

-Are you funny and happy…or dull as a cardboard box?
-If you are dull like the cardboard box then you will definitely struggle to gain an audience.
+Are you funny and happy or dull as a cardboard box?
+If you are dull like a cardboard box, then you will definitely struggle to gain an audience.

-See, writing for a blog is not like writing a Wikipedia article.
-These articles are rich in information, so they are a great source for content…but they are supposed to be impersonal.
+See, writing a blog is not like writing a Wikipedia article.
+These articles are rich in information, but they are impersonal (as they should be).

-You can’t tell who wrote it unless you look at the change log since there is no personality.
+Because they lack personality, you can’t tell who wrote them unless you look at the change log.
 You, on the other hand, must inject a ton of personality into your blog.

-Think of people like Redhead Copywriting who’ve built an audience off their strong personality.
+Think of people like Redhead Copywriting, who’ve built an audience based on their strong personalities.

 I try to do this by sharing articles on the ROI of fashion or partying.
 The way I see it, I’m trying to be somebody other than Neil Patel…so feel free to be yourself!

-Another thing that makes Wikipedia a bad example of a blog is that there is no passion behind each article…there isn’t supposed to be because of their policy.
+Another thing that makes Wikipedia a bad example of a blog is that there is no passion behind each article.
+There isn’t supposed to be because of the policy of the website.

 It’s supposed to be neutral.

 You, on the other hand, don’t have to be neutral.
-You don’t have to cool and emotional-less…you can be passionate about what you do.
+You don’t have to be cool and emotionless.
+You can be passionate about what you do.

 Your readers want to see your enthusiasm for your subject.
 They want to see that you love what you write about!

 Don’t be afraid to blog if something makes you mad or excited.
-Rave about a new opportunity or gadget….and please; don’t try to make everyone happy.
+Rave about a new opportunity or a gadget.
+And please, don’t try to make everyone happy.
 It can’t be done.
 And it’s okay to make enemies.
-If you don’t you probably aren’t passionate enough.
+If you don’t, you probably aren’t passionate enough.

-This falls under the category of authority…but I want to bring it up here since it is so important.
-See, if your readers don’t have confidence in you then they are not going to trust you.
+This falls under the category of authority, but I want to bring it up here since it is so important.
+See, if your readers don’t have confidence in you, they are not going to trust you.

-So the goal is to start building trust by following these simple truths:
+So, the goal is to start building trust by following these simple rules:

-- Don’t lie – Tell the truth no matter how much it hurts.
-And if you are caught lying…confess as soon as possible.
-You will stop the damage from the lie instead of letting it spread when you apologize.
+- Don’t lie – Tell the truth, no matter how much it hurts.
+And if you are caught lying, confess as soon as possible.
+You will stop the damage from the lie instead of letting it spread when you eventually apologize.

-- Understand your reader first – Keep your reader front and center…and always learn as much about them as you possibly can.
+- Understand your readers first – Keep your readers front and center and always learn as much as you possibly can about them.

-- Always say thank you – Take every opportunity you can to say you are grateful for your readers.
+- Always say “thank you” – Take every opportunity you can to let your readers know you are grateful.
 This is a great way to build trust!

 - Write clearly and honestly – Use words that are easy to understand and always be honest about what you are writing about.
 Readers can tell when you aren’t being honest.

-- Give proper credit – Make sure to point out who gave you your ideas with a link to that person…never mention something without giving credit where it is due.
+- Give proper credit – Make sure to acknowledge those who gave you your ideas with a link to them.
+Never mention something without giving credit where it is due.
 If people find out, you will lose trust.

 - Admit it when you are wrong – People hate arrogant people who always think they are right.